gbhl/bhl-europe/portal/drupal/www/sites/all/modules/it4care/ckeditor/README.txt

                ckeditor.js
                ...

-   3. Grant "CKFinder access" permission in the "Administration panel > People > Permissions" section.
+   3. Grant the "CKFinder access" permission in the "Administration panel > People > Permissions" section.
-      Note: if you do not see this permission, it means that CKEditor did not find CKFinder and you have probably uploaded CKFinder into wrong directory.
+      Note: if you do not see this permission, it means that CKEditor did not find CKFinder and you have probably uploaded CKFinder into a wrong directory.
    4. Open the CKFinder configuration file (sites/all/modules/ckeditor/ckfinder/config.php) and do the following:

       I) Remove the CheckAuthentication() function: